webman/push

 Note

-1. The request address starts with wss
+1. The request address should start with wss

 push-vue.js Usage Instructions

-1. Copy the file push-vue.js to the project directory, for example: src/utils/push-vue.js
+1. Copy the file push-vue.js to your project directory, e.g., src/utils/push-vue.js.

-2. Import it in the vue page
+2. Import it within your Vue page

-Other Client Addresses
+## Other Client Addresses

 https://pusher.com/docs/channels/channels_libraries/libraries/